May 9, 2025

 Examples: the aging workforce; new technology in the workplace

 Occupational therapists who specialize in workplace health aim to improve the connections individuals have to their job tasks and work environment.
-They work with employers and employees to restore or develop skills and implement modifications for successful transitions back to work after illness or injury.
+Workplace-focused OTs help individuals return to or thrive in their professional environments, making this a practical and high-impact occupational therapy practice area.
 They also specialize in proactive measures to prevent illness or injury within the work environment and maintain workplace health and wellness.

 Are you drawn to a specific occupational therapy specialty?